nidhish-srivastava/College-Website-Project/README.md

-NOTE- 1.IT IS NOT RESPONSIVE
+NOTE- IT IS NOT RESPONSIVE(at any level)
-      2.The basic design is taken from a Youtube video,but then i gave this website a completely new touch